Legal Sports Betting In Virginia

 - William Hill

-Apart from Caesar’s, DraftKings, and FanDuel, the other players liated above have yet to commit to VA.
+Apart from Caesar’s, DraftKings, and FanDuel, the other players liated above have yet to commit to building a sports betting platform in Virginia.
 However, given their presence in smaller markets, players like FOX Bet and William Hill are likely to open up their sites to Virginian sports bettors.

 Virginia also legalized land-based casino gaming in 2020.
 When they legalized sports betting, they carved out an exemption for five casino-linked operators.
 In the future, these operations may open their own online sports betting portals.